-Asian shares mixed in lackluster trading, Nikkei falls 0.6%
+Global shares edge up on upbeat US earnings reports

 “To the extent that we make significant progress I think we’ll go there,” he said.

-U.S. stocks have jumped since early June on increasing expectations that the Federal Reserve will cut interest rates to help the economy, and investors are virtually certain that it will happen at the next Fed meeting at the end of this month.
+Shares have jumped since early June on increasing expectations that the U.S. Federal Reserve will cut interest rates to help the economy, and investors are virtually certain that it will happen at the next Fed meeting at the end of this month.
 The only question, investors say, is how deeply the Fed will cut when it lowers rates for the first time in a decade.

-Until then, the main drivers for the market will likely be the hundreds of earnings reports scheduled to come from big companies, showing how much profit they made from April through June.

-Several economic reports are also on the schedule this week, including updates on retail sales, the housing industry and shoppers’ confidence.
-The U.S. economy has generally remained solid, but investors don’t expect this week’s reports to alter the direction of the Fed, which has already given hints about rate cuts given weakening economic trends around the world.

-ENERGY: Benchmark U.S. crude fell 8 cents at $59.50 a barrel.
+ENERGY: Benchmark U.S. crude fell 2 cents at $59.56 a barrel.
 It fell 63 cents on Monday.
-Brent crude, the international standard, was unchanged at $66.48 a barrel.
+Brent crude, the international standard, shed 4 cents to $66.44 a barrel.